deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Fourth catch is no implants."
 Allison guessed, correctly.
 Kevin frowned at her.

-"Well... yeah." he said, adding an unspoken question just with his tone of voice.
+"Well...yeah." he said, adding an unspoken question just with his tone of voice.

 She sat back and folded her arms.
 "Let’s just say Julian and I know that not having implants *really* isn’t a catch."